wearetechnative/terraform-aws-organization-backup/README.md

 This module implements a standard `AWS Backup` setup using `AWS Organizaion` backup policies for enforcement.

+Any supported and enabled resource with tag `BackupEnabled` and value `True` will be included.

 The module is currently tested for all scenarios except cross-region and cross-account combined.
 This probably just works or should be easy to implement.

 *** Make sure you GUARD or BACKUP your `KMS CMK` keys as `AWS Backup` mostly uses the [original resource KMS CMK key](https://docs.aws.amazon.com/aws-backup/latest/devguide/encryption.html) for encrypting the backups.
 The best approach is to block `kms:ScheduleKeyDeletion` in an SCP.